bkinaan/nn-karpathy/README.md

 ### Makemore Part 2

-This model is based off of the Bengio et al. 2003 paper but using character prediction instead of word prediction Optimized the makemore model hyperparamters through experiments and graphics.
+This model is based off of the Bengio et al. 2003 paper but using character prediction instead of word prediction.
+Optimized the makemore model hyperparamters through experiments and graphics.
 Acheived a much better model that created more name-like words.

 ![Names from Makemore pt.
 2](_assets/makemore1-results.png)